koen-dejonghe/ev3-scratch-helper-app/README.md

 (Windows users should execute gradlew.bat instead)

 The program will connect to the first available Brick in the network.
-If no Brick is found, then the program will end in error.
+If no Brick is found, it will wait for the firt EV3 to become available.

 Next, on the same computer start the Scratch 2.0 offline editor.
 Press SHIFT, and click on File.
 At the bottom of the drop down menu you should see 'Import Experimental Extension'.
-Click that and import the file ev3-helper-app.s2e in the installation folder of this app.
+Click that and import the file ev3-helper-app.s2e in the scratch/extensions folder of this app.

 Now you should be able to use sensor values and to control motors from Scratch.
 I will add more sensors and motor controllers as I go.